 It’s an incredibly romantic idea in theory—getting an engagement ring made precisely according to your vision—but are celebs the only ones who can afford to go this route?
 It really depends on your definition of “custom.”
-Only you can decide if a custom engagement ring is the right choice for you, but there are some important considerations to think through before your proceed.
-And with Dousset’s help, I’ve outlined them for you in the list below.
+Only you can decide if a custom engagement ring is the right choice for you, but there are some important considerations to think through before you proceed.
+And with Dousset’s help, we’ve outlined them for you in the list below.

 01 of 05

 No surprise here, but like any engagement ring purchase, whether custom or not, you need to know your budget—that is, for the whole kit and caboodle, including the diamond and the setting.
 “Before you start imagining, and working on design ideas, I recommend your approach to be first financial and analytical, before jumping into designing,” says Dousset.
 “You have to reconcile the dream with the reality.”

 And familiarizing yourself with the Four Cs, says Dousset, is also a critical preliminary step.
 “Diamond prices vary exponentially from one weight to another, depending on how you combined the Four Cs, so the budget range is paramount,” he adds.
 “This way, you may have an educated conversation with any jeweler you come into contact with, which will take the edge off and calm your nerves.
 While the budget amount might evolve over time as you get more familiar with the different options, having a number or range in mind means you will be better able compare ‘apples with apples’ among different jewelers.”